 Also another water issue is that when the temperature drops (this was only on the ‘Pass’ day) it tends to freeze, especially if you use a Camelbak, I tried mine about 2 hours into the day and was sucking but no water!

 Becky’s Tip – I’d recommend bringing a small flask.
+I use the Sigg hot and cold*.
+See below.
 You can take hot water with you to ensure you don’t run out of water.

 How much nepalese Money should you take for the trek?